+This pavilion was situated on a 1.2-acre site alongside the “Pool of Industry,” and its gigantic Ovoid Theater floated nearly one hundred feet above visitors’ heads.
 To reach the Ovoid Theater, visitors were lifted 53 feet into the egg-like structure by means of the “People Wall.”
-Configured like a grandstand, it could carry over 400 guests.
-The Theater housed a field of 22 multi-sized, multi-shaped screens where visitors watched the Eames presentation, Think.
-In the Eames Office film, IBM at the Fair, you can get some idea of the experience.
+Configured like a grandstand, the People Wall could carry over 400 guests.
+The theater housed a field of 22 multi-sized, multi-shaped screens where visitors watched the Eames presentation “Think.”

+The Eames Office film “IBM at the Fair” offers an idea of the experience.
 The film explored problem-solving techniques for issues both commonplace and complex—from organizing the seating chart for a dinner party to city planning.
 Demonstrating the importance of the Guest/Host Relationship, an emcee greeted the audience and introduced some of the more complicated sequences.

 Below the Ovoid Theater, the Eames Office created an amalgam of activities to introduce IBM’s newest products.
-The grounds also featured components from the exhibition Mathematica: A World of Numbers . . . and Beyond.
-Every aspect of the IBM pavilion emphasized the ways in which computers could be an integral part of our future.
+The grounds also featured components from the Eames exhibition “Mathematica: A World of Numbers . . . and Beyond.”
+Every aspect of the IBM pavilion emphasized the ways in which computers could be an integral, unthreatening part of our future.